Our content may include links to products from our partners

 - Pay the balance every month.
 Create a monthly budget and make sure that you have money to pay for what you will charge to your card.
 This way, when the bill arrives, you can pay the entire balance.
 It will dramatically hurt your credit score if you miss a payment or if you carry your balance to the next cycle.

 - Have a plan to manage your credit card.
-People who do not have a plan how to use their credit cards often end up using them irresponsibly.
+People who do not have a plan on how to use their credit cards often end up using them irresponsibly.
 If you are planning to zero out your balance every month, look for a card that gives the most rewards.
 Some student cards offer a cash-back incentive.

 Before you actually apply for a credit card, arm yourself with information.
 For example, if you’re likely to carry over some balance to the next period, get a low-interest card.
 Several student cards offer a zero-percent APR for the first 6-8 months.
 This is a good way to help you pay off large purchases over the introductory period without paying for interest.
 Others have installment plans.